SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 The cooling itself is performed using an implicit scheme (see the theory documents) which for small values of the cooling rates is solved explicitly.
 For larger values we use a bisection scheme.
-Users can alternatively use a Newton-Raphson method that in some cases runs faster than the bisection method.
-If the Newton-Raphson method does not converge after a few steps, the code reverts to a bisection scheme, that is guaranteed to converge.
 The cooling rate is added to the calculated change in energy over time from the other dynamical equations.
 This is different from other commonly used codes in the literature where the cooling is done instantaneously.

 We note that the EAGLE cooling model does not impose any restriction on the particles' individual time-steps.
 The cooling takes place over the time span